 700 points.
-In fact, Thorpe, who had placed in the top 27 four in all ten events, scored an Olympic record of 27 8,413 points.
+In fact, Thorpe, who had placed in the top

+8,413 points.
 When it was all said and done, Thorpe

 - 22. Given that all the choices are accurate, which one most effectively introduces the paragraph by returning to the topic of the essay's opening paragraph? - A. NO CHANGE - B. At this point in his illustrious international debut, - C. Though an amazingly successful athlete, - D. Experiencing yet another setback, - 23.
 If the writer were to delete the word rather from the preceding sentence, the sentence would primarily lose a word that: - A. implies that some people are aware of what happened with Thorpe's shoes. - B. helps describe Thorpe's determination to win another gold medal. - C. explains Thorpe's challenge of not being able to buy new shoes. - D. emphasizes that Thorpe had many talents that were unrelated to sports. - 24.
-Which choice best emphasizes Thorpe's commitment to competing no matter the circumstances? - A. NO CHANGE - B. Fortunately, - C. Undeterred, - D. Intensifying, - 25.
+Which choice best emphasizes Thorpe's commitment to competing no matter the circumstances? - A. NO CHANGE - B. Fortunately. - C. Undeterred, - D. Intensifying, - 25.
 At this point the writer is considering adding the following true statement: